sashinpivotal/dsa-java-review-doc/README.md

 ### Concreate steps

-- Use *IllegalWageException* class instead of *IllegalArgumentException*
+- Create and use *IllegalHourlyWageException* class instead of *IllegalArgumentException*

+- (Optional) If monthly salary for *SalariedEmployee* is set with more than 1 million dollars, throw "MorallyWrongWageException"

 ## Lab Setp 9 (Lab 11.1)